The Blue Business Plus Credit Card From American Express Review

-Blue Business Plus, offered by American Express, is a simple option for small businesses to earn points and gain access to American Express’s Membership Rewards Program without worrying about fees or rewards tiers.
+The Blue Business® Plus Credit Card from American Express provides a simple way for small businesses to earn points and gain access to American Express’s Membership Rewards Program without worrying about fees or rewards tiers.

-With 2 points per $1 on all purchases (up to $50,000 a year), business owners will have no problem earning points with this card.
-Although it does not currently have a welcome offer, it has the longest introductory rate we’ve seen for any business credit card, with 0% APR for the first 15 months.
+With two points per $1 spent on all purchases (up to $50,000 a year), business owners will have no problem earning points with this card.
+Although it does not currently have a welcome offer, Blue Business Plus has a great introductory rate of 0% APR for the first 12 months.
 And, like most Amex credit cards, cardholders can spend above their credit limit with no penalty.

-Naturally, businesses owners who think they’ll be spending more than $50,000 per year on their card might want to look at other cards, because this card reverts to one point per $1 after you hit the $50,000 cap.
-But if you’re interested in a hassle-free way to earn points, Blue Business Plus is worth considering.
+Business owners who think they’ll be spending more than $50,000 per year on their card might want to look at other cards, as this one reverts to one point per $1 after you hit the $50,000 cap.
+But if you’re interested in a hassle-free way to earn points, the Blue Business Plus is worth considering.

-Is American Express Blue Business Plus the right credit card for your business?
+Is Blue Business Plus the right credit card for your business?
 Read on for the details!

 Table of Contents

 You’ll need to be at least 18 years of age and a US resident to apply for the American Express Blue Business Plus.